-Regulatory Panel

-12 members of the authority

-Taxi, gaming, food, miscellaneous licensing and registration functions and health and safety functions (other than Licensing Act 2003 functions)

-Functions relating to licensing and registration as set out in Schedule 1 to the Functions Regulations (other than Licensing Act 2003 functions and functions under the Gambling Act 2005 designated to be the responsibility of the Licensing Committee by virtue of the implementation of relevant legislation) together with power to make closing orders with respect to take-away food shops and all other licensing functions for which the Council may be responsible.
-For the avoidance of doubt, this includes power in respect of any approval, consent, licence, permission or registration for which the Panel is responsible:

-- to set the amount of any charge to be made unless prescribed by Central Government - to impose any condition, limitation or other restriction or other terms - to determine whether and in what manner to enforce any failure to comply with the same - to amend, vary modify or revoke the same or any condition, limitation or term thereof

-Health and Safety

-Functions relating to health and safety under any "relevant statutory provision" within the meaning of Part 1 of the Health and Safety at Work etc. Act 1974, to the extent that those functions are discharged otherwise than in the Council's capacity as employer.

-Functions relating to smoke free premises, places and vehicles within the meaning of Part 1 of the Health Act 2006 and ancillary Regulations to the extent that those functions are exercised other than in the Council's capacity as employer.

-See Section 2B of this document for details of the delegation of licensing and registration functions to each of the Corporate Directors of Governance and Regulatory Services and Economic Development
+Regulatory Panel 12 members of the authority Taxi, gaming, food, miscellaneous licensing and registration functions and health and safety functions (other than Licensing Act 2003 functions) See Section 2B of this document for details of the delegation of than Licensing Act 2003 functions) Functions relating to licensing and registration as set out in Schedule 1 to the Functions Regulations (other than Licensing Act 2003 functions and functions under the Gambling Act 2005 designated to be the responsibility of the Licensing Committee by virtue of the implementation of relevant legislation) together with power to make closing orders with respect to take-away food shops and all other licensing functions for which the Council may be responsible.
+For the avoidance of doubt, this includes power in respect of any approval, consent, licence, permission or registration for which the Panel is responsible: to set the amount of any charge to be made unless prescribed by Central Government to impose any condition, limitation or other restriction or other terms to determine whether and in what manner to enforce any failure to comply with the same to amend, vary modify or revoke the same or any condition, limitation or term thereof Health and Safety Functions relating to health and safety under any "relevant statutory provision" within the meaning of Part 1 of the Health and Safety at Work etc. Act 1974, to the extent that those functions are discharged otherwise than in the Council's capacity as employer.
+Functions relating to smoke free premises, places and vehicles within the meaning of Part 1 of the Health Act 2006 and ancillary Regulations to the extent that those functions are exercised other delegation of licensing and registration functions to each of the Corporate Directors of Governance and Regulatory Services and Economic Development employer.